wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 ## Dealing with Services

-We can simulate a high load on our Service by running this code in a browser console on the app's dashboard:
+We can simulate a high load on our Service by running this code in a browser console on your newly deployed website:

 ```javascript
 await fetch("/scenario", {